Skip to content

 key string Yes Request unique identifier

-content content object Yes Request-related data
+content content object Yes Request related data

 content object

-Prototype Parameter Type Parameter Description
+Prototype Parameter Type Description

 url string Request url